Sphere free energy of scalar field theories with cubic interactions: Details of long-range model calculations

 \subsection{Cubic model}

 The diagrams correcting the three-point vertex were considered in momentum-space in \cite{Fei:2014yja}.
 Here, we evaluate them in the long-range model.
-The one-loop corrections of the cubic vertices, including the courterm terms, take the following form:
+The one-loop corrections of the cubic vertices, including the counterterms, take the following form:

 where $I$ is the momentum space integral

 Here we have used the momentum space representation $G(p) = \frac{1}{|p|^s}$ of the free propagator in the long-range model.
 We evaluate the integral $I$ by using Feynman parameterization: